-A lot of reality is subjective.
-This includes the relative difficulty of escape games.
-So in order to shed more light on my particular assessments of difficulty, I have created a rubric.
+NEW AND IMPROVED!
+In order to shed more light on my particular assessments of difficulty, I have created a rubric.
 Unfortunately, I took it really seriously and now it’s quite long.
+I have tried to make this much better to read and interact with.

 The Easy Escape